23 Top SaaS Startups 2023

 • Investors Include: John Collison, Daniel Gross

 Retool puts the technology control back in the power of companies.
-They have developed a platform that builds internal tools remarkably fast.
+The software company has developed a platform that builds internal tools remarkably fast.
 Companies no longer have to work with UI libraries, piece together data sources, or figure out access control.
 All of their internal tools are made of Tables, Lists, Charts, Forms, Wizards, and Maps to make designing incredibly easy.
 Companies will spend less time researching and more time building the applications they need.

 FAQs